 Rhythmic Dictation Drag & Drop Blocks

-This series of Rhythmic Dictation Blocks is one of my favorite online music activities for elementary children.
-Students listen as many times as they want.
+This series of Rhythmic Dictation Blocks is one of my favorite online music activities for developing rhythm reading skills.
+Students may listen as many times as they want.
 Then, they drag & drop blocks to “build” what they have heard.
 If they make a mistake, they simply listen again and fix it.